-If you're unsuccessful in a job competition and want to know why, contact the hiring manager and ask for feedback on how you did in each stage of the competition.
-Be sure to add your requisition number.
-Feedback is an opportunity for you to understand your performance in the hiring process.
-It's an opportunity to learn where you did well and where you can improve.
+If you're unsuccessful in a job competition and want to know why, contact the hiring manager and ask for feedback on how you did in each stage of the process.
+Feedback is an opportunity for you to understand your performance, where you did well, and where you can improve.
 It also helps you understand how decisions were made in the process.

-Current employees who are unsuccessful in a competition and believe the hiring decision wasn't based on merit can request a staffing review.
-To start the review process, employee applicants must first request feedback from the person responsible for the decision within five calendar days after receiving notification of a hiring decision.
-Day one is the day after you receive notification about the decision.
+To start the review process, employee applicants must first request feedback from the person responsible for the appointment within five calendar days after receiving notice of the staffing decision.
+Day one is the day after applicants receive notification about the decision.
 If the fifth calendar day falls on a weekend or a statutory holiday, the next business day is considered the fifth day.

 Employee applicants not satisfied with the feedback may request an internal inquiry by the Deputy Minister within five calendar days of receiving their feedback.
 The review of the staffing decisions process ends here for appointments to an excluded position.

 Request for a Review

 Employee applicants not satisfied with the result of an internal inquiry for Bargaining Unit positions may make a written request for a review by the Merit Commissioner within five days of receiving the results of the inquiry.